Colorado Mesa University: Forensic Investigation Research Station

+Health Sciences Building

+Formerly the home of Community Hospital, the Health Sciences Building is now home to the Department of Health Sciences and the Moss School of Nursing, featuring classrooms, laboratory space, and a simulation center for students studying in health-related fields.
+The building also houses CMU's chapter of Sigma Theta Tau, an international nursing honor society.

 Houston Hall

 Houston Hall has the reputation of being the first building on campus.
 Built in 1940, it is named for the college's first president, Dr. Clifford G. Houston.
 Before its construction, the college had occupied an abandoned school building (the old Lowell School) in the city's downtown area.
 During the 2011 expansion and renovation project, delicate care was taken to match the new wing's ornamental brick facade with that of the original building.
+Houston Hall houses the university's Department of Social & Behavioral Sciences, as well as many general education classes.